Backcountry Skiing Accessories

 Hometown: Catbrook, Wales.
 Ski/Board Idol: Devun Walsh, rarely goes bigger than a 5 but it’s always the cat's pajamas.
 What brought you to Whistler: My overdraft.
 Why do you like working at Prior?
 CP is always open to suggestions so it really feels like we all have a say in which direction the ship is sailed.
 Except it's not a ship, it's a snowboard factory.
 What do you like most about Prior skis/boards?
 No gimmicks, no crazy name for every single piece of technology that goes into them, just solid boards.

 Ryan grew up in Vancouver and for the past 11 years has called Golden, BC home.
 He lists his influences in life as being outside and exercise while also working hard to accomplish whatever is going on in life at the time.
 Currently Ryan is the owner/operator at Glacier Raft Company on the Kicking Horse River in Golden and Glacier Raft Adventures on Toby Creek and Columbia River in Fairmont Hot Springs.
 In the winter he runs Hangfire Avalanche Training which provides AST courses for snowmobilers.
 Between all that Ryan tries to play outside as much as possible, do the odd film project, play hockey, play more hockey and watch hockey.
 Check out him getting some early season pow here!

 Other sponsors: Not anymore, its all for Prior and the soul now.
 Snowboard idol: Old school; Axel Pauporte, New; Xavier de le Rue.
 Favourite backcountry place: The Promised Land, Golden, BC.
 Song that puts you in the zone: Anything metal.
 Fav food after a big backcountry trip: Hot & Lots!
 Why do you ride Prior?
 Awesome to ride, open to input, overwhelming splitboards, great staff & crew.

 AJ is originally from Edmonton, Alberta and first moved to Whistler in 1999.
 He loves spending his time riding and filming in and around Whistler.
 He films with Voleurz all winter and spends summers coaching at Camp Of Champions on the Blackcomb glacier.
 When he’s not shredding he chases the surf and hangs out with his buds.
 Take a look at AJ doing what he does best here.

-Other sponsors: Pacific Boarder shop, 686 outerwear and Smith Optics.
+Other sponsors: Pacific Boarder Shop, Somewon, 686 Outerwear and Smith Optics.
 Snowboard idol: Too many.
 All my friends that kill it and keep me stoked.
 Favourite backcountry place: Rutherford area or Sprout.
 Song that puts you in the zone: Any good hip hop.
 Fav food after a big backcountry trip: Chicken wings at Dusty's!
 Why do you ride Prior?
 Because Prior snowboards are sick, local, they are bomb proof boards that are ready to tackle anything I want to ride from park to pipe to backcountry and I can do it all on the same board.
 They are made right and by people who ride.

 Joel is originally from Kelowna, BC and moved to Whistler in 2004 to chase the snow.
 In the winter he loves killing it in the resort and also sledding and touring in the backcountry around Whistler and Pemberton.
 To pass the time in the summer he chills hard at the lakes, and spends his time rope swinging, cliff jumping, fishing and painting graffiti.
 In February this year (2012) Joel made the cover of Snowboard Canada which we are all pretty stoked about.
 Take a look at Joel's moves here.

 Other sponsors: Westbeach, IS Eyewear, The Bakery Boardshop.
 Shred idol: There's tons of people I've looked up to over the years but Jamie Lynn has been a long time favourite.
 Favourite backcountry place: Hard to pick just one because there's so many good spots from Whistler to Bralorne.
 Song that puts you in the zone: Depends on what I'm doing but lately Eligh & Amplive, Ms. Meteor and Ego Killer have been my go to songs.
 Fav food after a big backcountry trip: Mile One in Pemby.
 Killer burgers.
 Why do you ride Prior?
 I ride Prior because they have everything I want in a board, strength, shape, flex and the best splitboards ever made.
 Not to forget about the awesome pow boards as well.